RobertBurrellDonkin/library-management-system/README.md

     * There is also the question of testing, both manual and automated.
         * Profiles are likely to be an attractive option.
         * "jwt" and "unrestricted" profiles
-* I'll need to get around to documenting the configuration at some stage.
-* Added configuration property to switch auth on and off.
-Added no authentication profile to allow manual and automated testing.
 * Some interesting design decisions around Jwt authenticator.
 Library now parser and validates in a single operation.
   So makes sense to inject the validation key.
     * I opted to use a domain object for readability.